liatrio/openo11y.dev/README.md

 ### MkDocs

-The site is fundamentally a `mkdocs` site.
+The site is built using `mkdocs`.
 You can serve the site locally by running

 ```sh
 make install-deps